thenorad/wg-deploy/README.md

 If parameters are unset, script will generate values automatically.

 ## Using:
-1. Log in to the server via SSH, you will see message that contains WEB UI credentials
+1. Log in to the server via SSH, you will see message that contains WEB UI credentials.
-2. Open in browser: http://<SERVER_IP>:5000/, log in to the panel with login adn password.
+2. Open in browser: http://<SERVER_IP>:5000/, log in to the panel with login and password.
-3. Create users that you need,
+3. Create users that you need.
 4. Apply settings by pressing "Apply config" button on top of the screen.